 Arguably the oldest-known animal fibre, wool is composed of a natural protein called keratin - the same protein found in human hair - with a small amount of calcium, sodium and fat.
 The surface of each fibre is covered in scales, which are important in making felts and traditional woollen cloths.

-Not all wool is the same.
 Some wool is softer than cashmere, while others are hardier and more resilient, suitable for carpets and bedding.
 Wool can be divided into three main categories, based on the micron (diameter) of each fibre.
 One micron is equal to one millionth of a metre and fibre length is recorded in millimetres – these are the main measurements which determine the quality and use of the wool.

 - Fine: Wool with the finest micron comes from Merino sheep and is used for high-quality, soft-handling fabrics and knitting yarns.
 Fine wool is highly valued by the world’s leading fashion houses and is the hero ingredient of many Woolmark collaborations.